 Some observers ask if it is fair to remember Malinche as a traitor or to judge her relationship with Cortes and the Spanish conquest of Mexico, pointing out that being sold as a slave into that relationship was clearly not a personal decision.
-No matter how one chooses to interpret what her life meant and what it means, the historic encounter of two separate worlds and the subsequent birth of a new nation seem to revolve around the figure of Malintzin, Malinche or Doña Marina.
+No matter how one chooses to interpret her role, the historic encounter of two separate worlds and the subsequent birth of a new nation seem to revolve around the figure of Malintzin, Malinche, or Doña Marina.